fbpx

 Skip to main content

-REMOVING BARRIERS – AARON & RYAN’S STORY
+REMOVING BARRIERS – Aaron & Ryan’s Story

 Palm Beach Country, Florida

-This is what we do.
-The Icla da Silva Foundation removes barriers for patients who require a bone marrow or cord blood transplant.
+The Icla da Silva Foundation supports patients on their journey to receive a bone marrow or cord blood transplant.
 For patients demonstrating financial need, we provide grants during treatment.

 But when we met, we discovered that this was their second transplant.
 The boys had already received a stem cell transplant from their mom last year.
 Due to complications, they needed another one.

-A Difficult Situation
+It Was a Difficult Situation

 As a single mom, Marelyn has been unable to work while acting as the caregiver for two 8-year-old boys with a blood disease.
 She has been without income for an extended period.